ivanemoje/poultry-analytics-notifier/README.md

 The dashboard updates automatically when new data is pushed to the repository, providing a live view of your poultry analytics.

 ## Conclusion
-The Egg Report project simplifies the process of tracking and reporting egg production data.
+The Poultry Analytics Notifier# simplifies the process of tracking and reporting egg production data.
 By automating data fetching and reporting, it allows users to focus on analysis and decision-making.
 For any issues or contributions, please refer to the project's GitHub repository.